ABOUT KRISTINA COSTELLO

 She has a wide range of experience covering many styles.

-She holds a Bachelors of Fine Arts in Vocal Performance and Music Education from Carnegie Mellon University.
-Kristina is studying at New England Conservatory where is pursuing her Masters of Music in Vocal Performance as part of the voice studio of Lisa Saffer.
-Kristina has a private voice and piano studio in Long Island, NY and Boston, MA.
+She holds a Bachelor of Fine Arts in Vocal Performance and Music Education from Carnegie Mellon University.
+Kristina is in her final year at New England Conservatory where she is pursuing her Masters of Music in Vocal Performance as part of the voice studio of Lisa Saffer.
+Kristina has a private virtual voice and piano studio.
 Besides singing, Kristina loves teaching private music lessons, playing the ukulele, and taking care of her pet bird, Luna.